wikimedia/analytics-wmde-scripts/README.md

-# analytics/limn/wikidata-data
+# analytics/wmde/scripts

-This repository actually has nothing to do with limn.

-It instead contains a bunch of scripts collecting data for the Wikidata dashboards currently in Grafana.
+This repo contains a bunch of scripts collecting data for the Wikidata dashboards currently in Grafana.

 All scripts in this repo have deliberately been written with NO external dependencies or libraries to mean deploying in places (such as potentially the WMF cluster) is super easy.